 - Smart city lighting with IoT software adaptive to weather and informing municipalities of relevant lighting issues.

-- Water and air quality monitoring to detect polluters, leakage of wastewater residuals.
+- Water and air quality monitoring to detect polluters, and leakage of wastewater residuals.

 - Fire detection sensors that screen premises with an alert to emergency services.